engazeez/Personal-Projects/README.md

 - There are 13 laboratories have bad Efficiency Rates and 6 Laboratories have good Efficiency Rates.
 - 68% of laboratories are located on First Floor and 32% in Ground Floor.
 - The Temperature Degrees average is about 26.42 C with Efficiency Rate of 54.24%, this refers to a Bad Rate.

+# Note
+There two files in this reposity
+- Jupyter Notebook: step by step for all information I mentioned up
+- Python Script: you can run this script then it will interactes with you and appear some instruction to get the information by 1 or 0